 How often should the filter be replaced?

-The normal replacement time of activated carbon filter is 3-6 months while the replacement time of true HEPA filter is 6-8 months.
+The normal replacement time of an activated carbon filter is 3-6 months while the replacement time of a true HEPA filter is 6-8 months.
 The time would be shorter if you live in or near wildfire areas.

 It’s time to replace your activated carbon filter if you see a thick clastic coating.
 The same is true for the HEPA filter if it turns black.